Is Bulgaria Safe? 10 Important Insider Travel Tips

 Unfortunately, the latter is also true for domestic dogs.
 Often, they walk the streets unleashed and might attack you for no apparent reason.

-Not-scams: People Selling Small Things At Your Table
+Is This a Scam: People Selling Small Things at Your Table

-Sometimes when eating out, old women might approach your table, selling season flowers.
+When eating out, sometimes old women might approach you, selling seasonal flowers.

 Other times, young people might offer you keychains, pens, or small souvenirs at your restaurant table.
 They’ll leave them on the table alongside a note, saying that they’re produced by deaf or disabled people.